mohitpai/journey-optimizer.en/help/using/email/backgrounds.md

 ---
 # Personalize your email background {#backgrounds}

->[!CONTEXTUALHELP]
->id="ac_edition_backgroundimage"
->title="Background settings"
->abstract="You can personalize the background color or background image for your content.
-Note that background image is not supported by all email clients."

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following:

 1. Apply a background color to the body of your email if required by your design.